Snayff/notquiteparadise/README.md

 ## Contributing
-See the [Contributing] document for details in how you can get involved.
+See the [Contributing] document for details on how you can get involved.

 [Contributing]: CONTRIBUTING.md

-## NQP MVP Roadmap
+## NQP Roadmap
 Following advice from a knowledgeable sage, for the time being this project is focused on achieving an MVP.
 That is to say that the aim is to achieve a basic level of functionality and a core set of features on which to build.